GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - Your local environment is set up in Cloud Shell for all group members.
 - You are able interact with the **Movie Guru** app running on your local Cloud Shell instance.

+### Tips

+- You can find the firebase config values in the `Project Settings` page by clicking the settings cog next to `Project Overview` in the left-hand nav of the firebase console.
+- The **Movie Guru** app uses [dotprompt](https://firebase.google.com/docs/genkit/dotprompt#creating_prompt_files) to manage its prompt variants.
+- The **Movie Guru** app uses [flows](https://firebase.google.com/docs/genkit/flows) to encapsulate AI workflows.

 ### Learning Resources

 - [Genkit](https://firebase.google.com/docs/genkit)